gromacs/gromacs/docs/user-guide/mdp-options.rst

    Number of iterations to correct for rotational lengthening in LINCS.
-For normal runs a single step is sufficient, but for NVE runs where you want to conserve energy accurately or for accurate energy minimization you might want to increase it to 2.
+For normal runs a single step is sufficient, but for NVE runs where you want to conserve energy accurately or for accurate energy minimization in double precision you might want to increase it to 2.
+Note that in single precision using more than 1 iteration will often lead to worse accuracy due to amplification of rounding errors.

 .. mdp:: lincs-warnangle